tiennguyenhoan/kubernetes-basic-usage-learning/README.md

 > **!
 Note**:
 >
->    Since ReplicaSet will be created automatically in Deployment, the ReplicaSet will have the randomized name with the prefix is the name of Deployment
+>    Since ReplicaSet will be created automatically when deployed the Deployment, the ReplicaSet will have the randomized name with the prefix is the name of Deployment

 #### Pod

-A Pod is the smallest unit of deployment in Kubernetes, it will focus on managing container(s).
+A Pod is the smallest deployable unit in Kubernetes, responsible for managing container(s).
-Generally, we can have multiple containers in a single Pod, but in the recommendation, a Pod should have one container.

-When a pod is created, by default it can be in any nodes of the cluster, but we can inject configuration in the Deployment template to deploy the Pod in the particular node.
-This provides flexibility for the Cluster since k8s can balance the number of pods between workers to utilize the resource, and it also has benefits for containers in Pod.
-If a node has issue(s) and cannot operate containers, kubernetes can move all containers to another node
+**Key Points About Pods**
+- A Pod can contain multiple containers, but best practice recommends one container per Pod for better isolation and scalability.
+- When created, a Pod can be scheduled on any node in the cluster by default.
+- We can specify configurations in the Deployment template to assign Pods to specific nodes.

+**Why is this important?**
+- Kubernetes balances Pods across worker nodes to optimize resource usage.
+- If a node fails, Kubernetes automatically reschedules Pods to healthy nodes, ensuring high availability.

 ##### Working with Pods

-We can treat a pod as a Docker container and it can do most of the work we can do with the docker container
+A Pod in Kubernetes can be treated like a Docker container, as it provides a similar isolated runtime environment.
+Most actions you perform on a Docker container can also be done with a Pod.

 - **Get/List all Pods**:
 ```bash